-- All components of the EAL4 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC_FLR.3 augmented for this TOE evaluation.
+- All components of the EAL 4 package including the class ASE as defined in the CC (see also part C of this report) - The component ALC FLR.3 augmented for this TOE evaluation.

-As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0459-2008, re-use of specific evaluation tasks was possible.
-The focus of this re-evaluation was on the transition from CC Version 2.3 to CC Version 3.1 and on the following changes relevant to security, which have been introduced in the evaluated configuration of z/OS since the previous evaluation:
+As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0534-2009, re-use of specific evaluation tasks was possible.
+The focus of this re-evaluation was on the following functional changes: